Researcher in the

 I obtained my B. Sc. in a dual program at DHBW Mannheim with a semester at Universidad Carlos III Madrid.
 In this program, I worked for HP in Germany and the U.S.

-My current research interest is in scalable machine learning.
+My current research interest is in large scale machine learning.

 A. Renz-Wieland.
 Master's Thesis, University of Mannheim, April 2017.